 Tourism is among sectors from which Uganda and Rwanda earn a lot of foreign exchange.
-Tourism involves moving with tourist from one place to another with the aim of adventuring or exploring.
+Tourism involves moving with tourists from one place to another with the aim of adventuring or exploring.
 Uganda and Rwanda are neighbors who base on tourism as their major source of foreign exchange.
 However; a lot of challenges are encountered as discussed below;

 Poaching of wild animals and birds has reduced their number yet are among the major interests of the tourists.
-Tourists prefer paying their money and see a variety or stock of wild animals.
+Tourists prefer paying their money and see a variety of stock of wild animals.
 Poaching is illegal and against Uganda and Rwanda laws thus measures have been put in place to control the habit of illegal hunting of animals.

 To control poaching, the governments of both countries have tried their best to sensitize the local communities around National parks about the importance of tourism in their area.
-In such a way, they get employed in tourism sectors such as hotels/lodges and ex-poachers are now employed as park rangers and porters.
+In such a way, they get employed in tourism sectors such as hotels/lodges, and ex-poachers are now employed as park rangers and porters.